asthary23/tic-tac-toe.py/README.md

 Assumptions:
 1. User/first player is always Player (x)
 2. A board state in which a win condition for Player (x) or (o) is met is a primitive "win" for the respective player
+3. Minimax algorithm asserts Player (x) as the "maximizer" and Player (o) as the "minimizer"

 Interactive User Play (Perfect Play Bot shown):